 Depression is more than "feeling sad" and can often be confused with grief or loss.
-Unfortunately, isn't uncommon for us to have people in our lives who argue that it "isn't real" or that suffers should "get over it".
+Unfortunately, isn't uncommon for us to have people in our lives who argue that it "isn't real" or that sufferers should "get over it".
 Depression is a real medical condition due to symptoms of persistent low mood, diminished pleasure and interest in usual or pleasurable activities, a reduction in activity and energy levels, reduced capacity for concentration, disturbance to usual sleep patterns, diminished appetite, reduced libido, and, possible loss of self-esteem and thoughts of guilt or worthlessness.
-This is not an exhaustive list though as the experience and symptoms of depression does vary from person to person.
+This is not an exhaustive list though as the experience and symptoms of depression vary from person to person.

 It is important to highlight the point of consistency as this is often the main distinguishing feature from generally normal experiences of low mood.
 Depression is the consistent experience of the above symptoms over a long period of time.
 The specific length various between diagnostic manuals, but they generally range between 2 weeks and 1 month as a minimum.
 Many people struggle to comprehend the concept of being unable to experience pleasure from any activity, let alone struggle with this for weeks and, in some cases, years.

 So what is the cause of depression?